frictionlessdata/frictionlessdata.io/doc/tabular-data-package.md

 including spreadsheet programmes like Excel and databases like MySQL.
 Read more about [CSVs here][csv].

-There are a few specific requirements for CSV files in Simple Data Format:
+There are a few specific requirements for CSV files in Tabular Data Packages:

 * They **must** use the utf-8 character encoding.
 * They must be well-formatted - a single header row at the top of the file, no